bluebird89/docs/Shell/Shell.md

         + [cmder + gow](http://bliker.github.io/cmder/)
         + ConEmu
         + [Babun](http://babun.github.io/)
+        + [ nushell / nushell ](https://github.com/nushell/nushell): A new type of shell www.nushell.sh/ `cargo install nu --features=stable`
+            * The goal of this project is to take the Unix philosophy of shells, where pipes connect simple commands together, and bring it to the modern style of development
     - [Hyper](https://hyper.is):create a beautiful and extensible experience for command-line interface users, built on open web standards
     - mosh：基于UDP的终端连接，可以替代ssh，连接更稳定，即使IP变了，也能自动重连
     - [Eugeny/terminus](https://github.com/Eugeny/terminus):A terminal for a more modern age https://eugeny.github.io/terminus/